Pranati-2/Resitory/README.md

 ## Features

-Course Corrected offers a solution by providing a platform where users can:
+Resitory offers a solution by providing a platform where users can:

 *   **Create Learning Paths:** Curate and organize free online resources into structured courses.
 *   **Consume Courses:** Easily follow learning paths created by others.